 I’ve implemented this case study for a couple of years now, but re-visted my strategy in January 2016 when I wanted to take on more freelance clients.
 I received the following results:

-- 8 new emails from potential clients landed in my inbox (some were handed off to members of the Client Connection)
+- 8 new emails from potential clients landed in my inbox (some were handed off to other freelancers)

 - 4 new client contracts signed for an increase of $2,200 per month